tychonievich/cs3330-s2022/markdown/tree-plru.md

 </svg>
 </center>

-In a sense, the "1 violation" leaves are all lumped into one equivalence class of "next-to-least recently used" and any of them can become the next PLRU with a single access.
+In a sense, the "1 change needed" leaves are all lumped into one equivalence class of "next-to-least recently used" and any of them can become the next PLRU with a single access.
 :::